 Prevent

-At Birchwood Community High School and Birchwood College we take our safeguarding responsibilities very seriously.
+At Birchwood Community High School we take our safeguarding responsibilities very seriously.
+As part of the school’s safeguarding measures, we ensure our students are not exposed to inappropriate political or controversial messages.
+Through our pursuit to develop exemplary citizens, we promote fundamental British values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs.
+In line with this, we ensure all expressed views and actions contrary to these values are challenged.
 The safety and wellbeing of our students is underpinned by an ethos of constant vigilance and early reporting of concerns, no matter how insignificant.

 The Counter Terrorism and Security Act (2015) requires that all schools and professionals work together actively to prevent young people from being drawn into terrorism.
 This is known as the ‘Prevent Duty’.